 A Lively Après Scene

 Reno is quickly becoming a craft beer destination, with more than 15 breweries in the immediate Reno area alone.
 Head to the oldest brewery still operating in Nevada—Great Basin Brewing Co., in Victorian Square in downtown Sparks—to try the “Icky.”
 An original recipe, this delicious American-style IPA derives its name from the state fossil—the ichthyosaur.
 And it wouldn’t be Nevada without plenty of shows and live music to choose from.
-If you're looking for grand stages and big acts, check the event schedules at Reno Events Center, the Grand Theatre, and the Nugget Event Center.
-But don't overlook Reno's more intimate venues, like The Saint, which delivers a cozier small-show feel.
+If you’re looking for grand stages and big acts, check the event calendars at Reno Events Center, the Grand Theatre, and the Nugget Event Center.
+But don’t overlook Reno’s more intimate venues, like The Loving Cup, which delivers a cozier small-show feel.
 For movie buffs, the Tahoe Film Fest brings international films to various theaters in the region in early December each year.

 Reno Tahoe isn’t your basic vacation destination.
 It’s a collision of contrasts, where majestic mountains converge on the high desert.
 Where the largest alpine lake and the Biggest Little City in the World meet.
 Discover Lake Tahoe and Reno.